leeoandradee/amplify-web-fiap/README.md

 Choose your default editor

 # Vamos escolher javascript como linguagem de build
-Choose the type of app that you're building (javascript)
+Choose the type of app that you are building (javascript)

 # Vamos escolher o angular como framework
 What JavaScript framework are you using (angular)